pyherald/pyherald/data/editions/16_12_2024/main.md

-## Conda's Package Management Pandemonium
+## Conda: A Package Management Disaster?

 _[src](https://mail.python.org/pipermail/python-list/2024-May/912306.html), by Left Right on the Python Mailing List_